Harcourt Castle in Normandy

 Since the 1st March Château d’Harcourt in upper Normandy is opened.
 So we took advantage of the good weather and went there last Monday.

-At the entrance stands an impressive high Lebanon Cedar, which doesn’t look as impressive on the photo made with Markus cheap camera (grr).
+At the entrance stands an impressive high Lebanon Cedar, which doesn’t look as impressive on the photo made with our cheap camera (grr).

 On the path that leads in the actual castle stands a châtelet, a small house used as fortification to secure the entrance.